Frequently Asked Questions

 If you are not attending an official SF State orientation, you may come to the OneCard office anytime during the semester to have your photo taken and your OneCard issued to you.
 Please review the steps you need to take before coming to the OneCard office.

-You can use your OneCard/ Gator Pass card immediately as a Clipper card, however, the transit benefit and OneCard functions will become active the first day of the Fall 2018 semester for all enrolled students.
+You can use your OneCard/ Gator Pass card immediately as a Clipper card, however, the transit benefit and OneCard functions will become active the first day of the Fall and Spring semester for all enrolled students.
 This benefit will continue to be activated on the first day of Fall or Spring semester in which you are enrolled as a student.
 The transit benefit will be active on all days (weekdays, weekends and holidays) throughout Fall or Spring semester, but will not be active over the summer term or during the January intercession term.
 OneCard/ Gator Pass will be active on the first day of semester for all students who have paid tuition and fees.
-Your transit discount will be valid until the last day of the semester.
+Your transit discount will be valid until the last day of the final exams.
 The transit benefit is only valid for enrolled students in any given semester.
 You can view the academic calendar at: webapps.sfsu.edu/public/webcal/acadcalendar

 You can learn more about the Clipper Card at www.clippercard.com.
 You can also use this website to register your Clipper Card, set up automatic load features and check your balance online.